-- Perfectly cooked: The rice is moist, and tender.
-Plus there no draining required!
+- Perfectly cooked: The rice is moist and tender.
+Plus, there is no draining required!

 - It stays warm for a long time: One of the other advantages of a clay pot is that it holds heat for a long time.

 📘 What is a Clay Pot